SudarshanSirsi/url-shortner/README.md

 # url-shortner
-URL-Shortner web app
-This is a URL shortner web app developed from scratch using Python with Flask and sqlite3
+This URL Shortener project is a simple web application that allows users to enter a long URL and generates a short URL for it.
+The generated short URL can then be used to access the original long URL.
+This project is implemented using Python or NodeJS, Flask, SQLite, and the py shorteners logic.